kackey0-1/ml_handson/01_docs/blogs/architecture/11_pipeline_architecture.md

-# [Software Architecture Spec] Pipeline Architecture
+# [Understanding Software Architecture Spec] Pipeline Architecture

 ## Pipeline Architecture Topology
 The basic principle behind Unix terminal shell languages such as Bash and Zsh is familiarity with this architecture.